Docker Official Images

 From a high level, an Official Image starts out as a proposal in the form of a set of GitHub pull requests.
 The following GitHub repositories detail the proposal requirements:

 The Docker Official Images team, with help from community contributors, formally review each proposal and provide feedback to the author.
 This initial review process may require a bit of back-and-forth before the proposal is accepted.

-There are also subjective considerations during the review process.
-These subjective concerns boil down to the basic question: “is this image generally useful?”
-For example, the python Docker Official Image is “generally useful” to the larger Python developer community, whereas an obscure text adventure game written in Python last week is not.
+There are subjective considerations during the review process.
+These subjective concerns boil down to the basic question: "is this image generally useful?"
+For example, the Pythonopen_in_new Docker Official Image is "generally useful" to the larger Python developer community, whereas an obscure text adventure game written in Python last week is not.

 Once a new proposal is accepted, the author is responsible for keeping their images up-to-date and responding to user feedback.
 The Official Repositories team becomes responsible for publishing the images and documentation on Docker Hub.
 Updates to the Docker Official Image follow the same pull request process, though with less review.
 The Docker Official Images team ultimately acts as a gatekeeper for all changes, which helps mitigate the risk of quality and security issues from being introduced.